 The CrossFit lifestyle – that’s the ultimate description of this week’s incredible guest – Mat Fraser.
 Mat is the first athlete in history to have won five consecutive CrossFit Games titles.
 He is an amazing specimen of an ultra-fit man.
-What a never-quit story he has to tell – suffering two breaks in his L5 vertebra and still competing in the Junior World Weightlifting Championship in Bucharest, Romania.
+What a never-quit story he has to tell – suffering two breaks in his L5 vertebra and still competing in the Junior World Weightlifting Championship in Bucharest, Romania, without bothering to hire truck accident lawyers.
 That injury required him to wear a plastic brace on his torso for four months, but it failed to heal properly.
 Instead of spinal fusion surgery which would have certainly ended his athletic career, Mat elected instead for experimental surgery to have his back re-broken, inserting a protein sponge to help heal the bone with two plates and six screws attached to his lower spine.
 The silver lining in this seemingly insurmountable circumstance was finding CrossFit, which helped him achieve different, yet impressive athletic goals.

 In this episode you will hear: